 Tested at our Hill/Curve site, the Escort Max 360 lagged 10 percent behind the RedlineXR on X band while delivering 12 percent better K-band range.
 But performance on Ka band, the overwhelming favorite of state highway patrols, was disappointing: 19 percent less range against 34.7 GHz radar, 11 percent less on 35.5 GHz.

 We learned that the Max 360 usually ignored radar signals less than 1.0 second in duration.
 This can reduce false alarms but also guarantees that it will miss the sub-second blasts of instant-on radar spotted by the RedlineXR.
+Learn more about the advantage of quick response.

 We also found that a troubling effect of the Max 360's rear radar antenna was a doubling in the number of false alarms.
 It would alert, say, to a phantom K-band radar on the front antenna which, after an interminable wait, would stop as we passed the source.
 Then a new alert would sound, this time when the rear antenna saw what it thought was a new threat.